osmond/flora/README.md

 - Generate an AI-powered care plan when creating a plant.
 - Polished UI with Inter typography and improved form interactions.
 - Saving a plant now shows a success toast and redirects to its detail page.
+- Switch between light and dark themes with a simple toggle.
 - Optional HTTP Basic Auth to gate access when deploying.
 - Export your plant data in JSON or CSV via `/api/export?format=csv`.